nbkm8y5/mpslifestyle.com/Product Backlog.md

 ## 1. User Stories - representing new functionality

 	Programming:

+    	MPS Logo smaller on all carousel images
+    	BE YOUR OWN HERO TOP DOWN ON CAROUSEL 4 with a different FONT use MPS as a quote ALL TEAM MEMBERS LIKE JB.
+    	What are we going to write in brand.html?????
     	Tablet and mobile responsive site.
-    	What are we going to write in brand.html?????
     	Create database in Go Daddy web host.
     	Database PHP code for comment log.

     Costly programming:
 	Add storefront, possibly from scripting that exists in webhost.